-The books and articles you find in GIL, the library catalog, or in a UGA Library database have been through a review process by scholarly or professional peers/editors.
-This process makes them much more likely to be reliable, fact-checked sources.
-Sources on the internet may or may not go through any fact-checking or editorial process.
+The books and articles you find in the library catalog GIL-Find or in a UGA Library database have been through a review process by scholarly or professional peers/editors.
+This process makes them more likely to be reliable, fact-checked sources.
+Sources on the open internet may or may not go through any fact-checking or editorial process.
 You must determine reliability yourself.

 Who is the author and are they credible?

 - Does the source have an author (either a person or an organization) or is it written anonymously?